gotwarlost/istanbul/README.md

 Changelog
 ---------

+* v0.1.12 : Give npm the README that was getting inadvertently excluded
 * v0.1.11 : Merge pull request #14 for HTML tweaks.
 Thanks @davglass.
 Add @davglass and @nowamasa as contributors in `package.json`
 * v0.1.10 : Fix to issue #12.
 Do not install `uncaughtException` handler and pass input error back to CLI using a callback as opposed to throwing.
 * v0.1.9 : Attempt to create reporting directory again just before writing coverage in addition to initial creation